-RANDY C MOORE is an Americana Music Artist.
+RANDY C MOORE, a Texas music artist and 2022 European Country Music Hall of Fame member.
+Randy is currently blazing a new trail into the Texas music scene as feature in the Lone Star State's big market radio stations and major festivals in 2022.
 A native of Humble, Texas, at 15 years of age he was making his own records; and with the help of Houston radio personality Arch Yancey (KNUZ), his first single releases were receiving significant Texas radio airplay.
-In addition, he was also a regular feature of the world-famous Gilley’s.
-By the time he graduated high school, Randy was a guest star on WSM’s Grand Ole Opry hosted by Roy Acuff.
+In addition, he was also a regular feature of the world-famous Gilley’s and also a feature of Astroworld's Country Gold Show.
+By the time he graduated Humble high school, Randy was a guest star on WSM’s Grand Ole Opry hosted by Roy Acuff.

 He attended Belmont University in Nashville for modern recording and pro song writing.
 All the while, he was opening shows on the road with Hank Williams Jr., David Allen Coe, Amy Grant, Vince Gill, and Lee Ann Rimes.
 His song writing career teamed him up with Nashville greats, Restless Heart, Pat Bunch, David Lee, and rockabilly legend, Carl Perkins.